 In this post we will install NodeJS on Windows.
+If you want to learn nodejs, you need to install it first!
 We like to make use of virtual machines to create development environments so that we can “build the world” so to speak when creating new applications and websites.
 This is certainly one of the best ways to tackle workflow.
 Sometimes however, we just want a quick way to kick the tires, or try out a few simple commands on a console and we don’t want to wait for the entire process of a VM to boot up and provision.
 For PHP we use a tool like Wamp.
 For NodeJS we will simply install it on the machine using the official Node Installer.

 Why Install Node?

 NodeJs is everywhere.
 No matter the development stack of your choice, you are going to run into NodeJS as some point, in some way.
 One of our favorite development stacks is Laravel and Bootstrap, on top of Ubuntu Server.
 If you’re using the excellent homestead server which Laravel offers, you will find that it comes with NodeJs pre installed.
 In fact there are many front end tools in that stack which rely on NodeJS and NPM for package management.
 So you see, even in a more PHP leaning solution, we are making use of NodeJS as well.

 Command Line Basics